Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

-Upon your return to St. Petersburg, you'll have the afternoon at leisure to further explore this magnificent city on your own.
+Upon your return to St. Petersburg, you'll embark the m/s Crucelake before having the afternoon at leisure to further explore this magnificent city on your own.
 Perhaps you'll spend the afternoon enjoy the city's public parks or taking a hop-on, hop-off canal cruise.
 Alternatively, you may opt to join one or both of these fascinating optional tours: learn about the roots of the Russian Revolution when you visit a naval ship built in 1900 along with the Museum of Russian Political History or enjoy a folklore show at Nikolaevsky Palace.
 The day is yours to explore, and in the evening, you’re welcome to join a lively show of Russian folk music and dance.

 Step on board the legendary Cruiser Aurora, the flagship of the Russian Navy, on this optional tour that also includes the Museum of Russian Political History.
 Your explorations begin on board the vessel that has anchored the waterfront of Petrogradskaya Embankment since 1948, a landmark symbolizing the shot that was fired to signal revolutionaries to storm the Winter Palace in 1917, the start of the Revolution.
 Step back in time on board for 500 fascinating nautical artifacts, then head to the Museum of Russian Political History, housed in a former mansion that was once a Bolshevik headquarters.
 Learn about Stalin, the formation of the Soviet state and the social life and private life of the Soviet people.